Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/04-Passive/3-Reactive/Electrolytic Capacitor.md

-Simple polarized capacitor.
+Simple polarized capacitor. <br>

-This component will show a warning if polarity is wrong.
+This component will show a warning if polarity is wrong. <br>

 See [[Capacitor]].

 ---

-#Component